mercadopago/cart-opencart/README.md

 * Accept tickets, bank transfer and account money in addition to cards.
 * Accept Mercado Pago's discount coupons.

-*Available for Argentina, Brazil, Chile, Colombia, Mexico, Peru and Venezuela*
+*Available for Argentina, Brazil, Chile, Colombia, Mexico, Peru, Uruguay and Venezuela*

 <a name="requirements"></a>
 ## Requirements: